 Child poverty affects many aspects of children’s lives and their future social mobility.
 Research identifies a range of detrimental outcomes for children which are associated with child poverty as well as the key barriers to moving out of poverty.

-This briefing paper looks at the importance of education for social mobility.
+This briefing looks at the effect of child poverty on social mobility.